 Colcannon is a traditional Irish dish made using mashed potatoes and cabbage or kale.
-When I challenged myself to come up with some recipes to celebrate the British leek, I knew it’s delicate flavour would perfectly compliment the traditional Colcannon dish.
+While I challenged myself to come up with some recipes to celebrate the British leek, I knew it’s delicate flavour would perfectly compliment the traditional Colcannon dish.

-Using seasonal fruit and vegetables in my cooking is important to me and savoy cabbage is in season now, so my choice of brassica was decided.
+Also using seasonal fruit and vegetables in my cooking is important to me and savoy cabbage is in season now, so my choice of brassica was decided.

 Nutmeg also pairs beautifully with leeks and so I knew I had to incorporate that into the dish – thus the Leek Colcannon idea was born.
 Whoops there I go, having ideas again – fortunately this one turned out to be absolutely delicious.

 Recipe : Serves 6 generous portions of Leek Colcannon

 1.75kg/4lb Pre-peeled weight Desiree Red or potatoes suitable for mashing.

 50g/2oz Butter plus 1Tbsp extra